@stephen-shopopop/cache

-A high-performance, strongly-typed caching library for Node.js, supporting in-memory (LRU, TTL), metadata, and persistent SQLite backends.
+A high-performance, strongly-typed caching library for Node.js.
+Supports in-memory LRU and TTL caches, metadata, and persistent backends (SQLite, Redis).
 Designed for reliability, flexibility, and modern TypeScript/ESM workflows.

 npm i @stephen-shopopop/cache